 According to the watchdog, more than £16.2 million was stolen from personal accounts during the first half of 2020 alone, primarily due to scams involving emails containing new payment details.

-Duplicate invoices for services provided should also be monitored for, as should any emails or telephone calls asking customers to confirm information such as their bank account numbers or login credentials.
+Duplicate invoices for services provided should also be monitored, as should any emails or telephone calls asking customers to confirm information such as their bank account numbers or login credentials.

 To reduce the risk of falling victim to identity theft, UK Finance has advised homebuyers to verify every payment request or information request with their bank and/or real estate agent directly, before providing any information or transferring any funds.